HakaiInstitute/seagrass-site-production/README.md

 # DATA & FILE OVERVIEW

+## File List:
+- README.md: provides overview to data package as whole, including abstract, authorship, and citation information
+- CHANGELOG.txt: tracks changes to data package over time, across current and previous versions
+- data_dictionary.csv: provides units and explanations for all variables found within data files
+- LICENSE.txt: includes full text of Creative Commons Attribution 4.0 International license for reference
+- Hakai Seagrass Protocol.pdf: the full protocol for the Hakai seagrass monitoring programs, including protocols used for collecting data contained within this package
+- seagrass_density.csv: data file, contains measurements of **Z. marina** shoot density, canopy height, and associated metadata
+- seagrass_habitat.csv: data file, contains biophysical survey information along monitoring transects, including adjacent habitat types, substrates, patchiness, subdominant vegetations and percent covers when present

-## File List: <list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description>
+-<list all files (or folders, as appropriate for dataset organization) contained in the dataset, with a brief description>

 ## Relationship between files, if important:

 ## Additional related data collected that was not included in the current data package:
+This package is a subset of the seagrass monitoring dataset.
+Additional data collected includes fish and macro invertebrate surveys along same transects, **Z. marina** shoot collections with associated morphometrics, epiphyte and epifauna diversity, abundance, and biomass, **Z. marina** shoot growth rates, and in situ subtidal temperature timeseries.

 ## Are there multiple versions of the dataset?
 Yes
 ### If yes, name of file(s) that was updated: